agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 }
 ```

-This looks pretty okay, but imagine that you want scrape more data.
+This looks okay, but imagine that you want scrape more data.
 Say, `n` more fields.
 In this form, `scrapePage` has many responsibilities– it creates and disposes a page + performs `n` page interactions.
 The `scrapePage` method could easily grow to 100+ lines with only a few page actions.
 Let's extract the `page.evaluate` invocation to a new function and scrape some more fields:

 ```typescript
 const scrapeTags = (page: Page) => {